Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 Seven Big Benefits of Content Curation

-- Become an Authority in Your Niche – by curating content that’s relevant to your audience, you position yourself as an authority and thought leader in your niche.
+2. Become an Authority in Your Niche – by curating relevant content for your audience, you position yourself as an authority and thought leader in your niche.

-- Grow Your Social Media Following – by becoming an authority, you’ll boost your social media following which helps you promote your own content or other offers.
-In turn, this drives more eyeballs and backlinks to that new content.
+6. Grow Your Social Media Following – by becoming an authority, you’ll boost your social media following, which helps you promote your own social media content or other offers.
+In turn, this drives more eyeballs and backlinks to that new and trending content.
 This makes it a great social media marketing tool.

 Get Started with Content Curation